 - Step 4 — Pack your bag.
 We are waiting for you in Tibet

 Norwegians need Chinese visa to travel to Tibet.
 If you are coming to Tibet from mainland China, you must apply Chinese Visa at local Chinese embassy in Norway.
 We suggest you not to mention Tibet while applying Chinese visa for Chinese embassy may require extra paperwork.
 If you are coming to Tibet from Nepal, we need to apply you a special visa called Chinese Group Visa in Kathmandu after your arrival with your original passport which takes 3 working days.

 Norwegians need Tibet Permits to travel Tibet as same as travelers from any other nations.
 For us to obtain Tibet Permits for Norwegians, we need below 2 documents from you.
 Some may think Tibet Permits sound very formidable and complicated, but Tibet Permits application is a regular procedure at Tibet Tourism Bureau.
-As a local agent we are familiar with the process, and the application has seldom been turned down as long as you follow the instructions of requirements.
+As a local agent we are familiar with the process, and we will help you receive your permits on time as long as you follow the instructions of requirements.